Shushsa/docs/docs/general.md

 Yes, Kira team will reserve 20% of the KEX tokens.

-## Q7: Why bonding is needed?
+## Q7: Why is bonding needed?

-Bonding is needed to ensure “value” is at stake of the Proof of Stake consensus.
-When assets are “at stake” it means that if the validator to whom the stake is bonded misbehaves, those bonded assets can be destroyed.
-This ensures that delegators (those who bond stake) wisely choose validators to who commit their assets.
+Bonding is required to ensure 'skin in the game' for our Proof of Stake consensus.
+When assets are 'at stake' it means that, if a validator to whom the stake is bonded misbehaves, some of those bonded assets can be slashed (e.g. destroyed).
+This incentivises delegators (the users who bond stake) to consider carefully which validators they commit their tokens to.

 ## Q8: Why do you need to bond multiple tokens and why they have to be whitelisted?